-[2:45] Sustained by faith, driven by conviction, devoted to one another and the country we love with all our hearts.
-May God bless America and may God protect our troops.
+[2:44] We are, sustained by faith, driven by conviction, devoted to one another and the country we love with all our hearts.
+May God bless America, and may God protect our troops.

 Thank you, America.
 No one quite does a speech like an American president, do they?
 But you heard his manifesto, didn't you?